suryavengadesan/lc/lc.md

 Return the values of the hashmap, which will be a list of lists.

 Space: O(N) s.t.
 N is the number of words
-Time: NLogM s.t.
+Time: O(N*MLogM) s.t.
 M is the length of the longest word

 ```
 anagrams = {}